COMP2281/software-engineering-group25-26-32/README.md

 A Gemini API key can be generated from https://aistudio.google.com/api-keys Default db path is ./db/db.db, to guarantee functionality on the installed system set this to the full path of the db file in your filesystem.

-Replace '<KEYHERE>' with your secret key
+Replace `<KEYHERE>` with your secret key - recommended: randomly generated 32 character string.
+This should NOT be made public.

 # Running the code: